casper-hansen/Statistical_Significance_Testing/article/article.md

 Author: Casper Hansen

-There is one essential question we are trying to answer with a statistical test: Are a set of values different from another set of values?
+There is one essential question we are trying to answer with a statistical test: Are a set of values different from some assumption about these values?
 In practice, it is used when you have one dataset that you can form hypotheses from, and you have another dataset that you can check your hypotheses against.
 However, a statistical significance test can only tell you *IF* and not *how* different the datasets are.

 ## Hypotheses & P-values

 To formulate and test a hypothesis, we have to understand the goal we are trying to achieve when formulating one.
-The most common hypothesis is the null-hypothesis or $H_0$, which is a confusing name.
+The most common hypothesis is the null-hypothesis or H<sub>0</sub>, which is a confusing name.
 In the null-hypothesis, we are trying to prove that a common fact is true by stating the opposite.
 In formal terms, we are trying to reject or nullify the null-hypothesis.

-For example, you could imagine the datasets behind these hypotheses is from an exam where students are categorized into non-math, math, and math and programming students.
+For example, you could imagine the datasets behind these hypotheses are from an exam where students are categorized into non-math, math, and math and programming students.
 Then you separate them into three different datasets to form the basis of your hypothesis testing:
-- $H_0$ (Null-hypothesis): Math is not important to understand algorithms in data science.
+- H<sub>0</sub> (Null-hypothesis): Math is not important to understand algorithms in data science.
-- $H_1$ (Alternative hypothesis): A sufficient level of math is needed to understand algorithms in data science.
+- H<sub>1</sub> (Alternative hypothesis): A sufficient level of math is needed to understand algorithms in data science.

-This is just two hypotheses, but do note that we can create a long series $H_0$ through $H_n$ to test for common facts.
-One might believe that you could have a $H_2$ that says:
+These are just two hypotheses, but do note that we can create a long series H<sub>0</sub> through H<sub>n</sub> to test for common facts.
+One might believe that you could have a H<sub>2</sub> that says:

-- $H_2$: A sufficient level of math and programming skills are needed to understand algorithms in data science.
+- H<sub>2</sub>: A sufficient level of math and programming skills is needed to understand algorithms in data science.

-Once we get to a hypothesis that we cannot reject, we accept that hypothesis to be true and thus statistically significantly different.
+Once we get to a hypothesis that we cannot reject, we accept that hypothesis to be true and thus some values in a dataset are proven to be statistically significantly different.
 So, when we accept a hypothesis, it means that the dataset used is significantly different due to something else than chance.

 Now, you might wonder, when do we reject or accept a hypothesis?
 We use a statistical test.
 There are [tens of different tests](https://docs.scipy.org/doc/scipy/reference/stats.html#statistical-tests) that are used for different purposes, but there is one universal component to all of the tests: they all generate a P-value.
 The significance level can be observed from the table below; if the P-value is greater than 0.05, then we usually reject a hypothesis, and we accept a hypothesis with a P-value below 0.05.